libretime/libretime/docs/manual/exporting-the-schedule/index.md

       <link href="css/airtime-widgets.css" rel="stylesheet" type="text/css" />
     </head>

-A full example is shown in the *widgets/sample\_page.html* file in the Airtime installation tarball, on GitHub, or in the */usr/share/doc/airtime/examples/* directory if you have installed the Debian/Ubuntu package of Airtime.
+A full example is shown in the *widgets/sample\_page.html* file in the Libretime installation tarball, on GitHub, or in the */usr/share/doc/airtime/examples/* directory if you have installed the Debian/Ubuntu package of Libretime.

 The following code is for a small *airtimeLiveInfo* widget that displays information about the current show (show time elapsed, and show time remaining), as well as some information about the next show (start time and end time).
 In this example, the label text for *onAirNow* is translated into French for local language support: